Academic and Student Services, Offices, and Activities

 • Performing Arts Organizations: While not technically organizations under Student Life, all CMU students are encouraged to audition to join a musical group, participate in theatre, or be part of a dance performance.
 Performances in the arts are highly regarded at Colorado Mesa University and are well attended by students and the community.
 Please visit Arts at CMU for more information about programs, organizations, and shows.

-• Programming Activities Council (PAC): PAC is responsible for Welcome Week, Homecoming and the spring concert as well as other entertainment activities including concerts, movies, dances, comedians, hypnotists and speakers.
+• Programming Activities Council (PAC): PAC is responsible for Welcome Week, Homecoming, and the spring concert as well as other entertainment activities including concerts, movies, dances, comedians, and grocery bingos.
 Best of all, every one of the over 100 yearly events are free for all CMU students.
 Details about the council and activities are provided on the Programming Activities Council page.

 • Sustainability Council: Committed to providing sustainable solutions to CMU, the Sustainability Council oversees a recycling program, a campus garden and compost facility, and a restoring program that receives donated goods from exiting CMU residents to be purchased by incoming students the next fall.